Sexy, accessible show-hide animations in any web framework

 But wait, where's our fade transition?
 Sorry to say this is the big limitation of the display property: it cannot be used in CSS transitions ( full list of animatable CSS properties here) This means, when we toggle off our expanded class, it immediately switches to display: none (ignoring our 0.2s transition) before our opacity has time to sexily fade out 😥

 What we need is a way to toggle off display only after our element fades out of view.
-And no, we can't use keyframes to set up this sequence (here's the code you were probably about the try 😉).
+And no, we can't use keyframes to set up this sequence.
 But fear not!
 There's a neat property called visibility that can do exactly what we want.
 Just hot swap display: none for visibility: hidden and update the transition:

 See the Pen by Benjamin Holmes (@bholmesdev) on CodePen.